Frank P. Brooks

-Frank P. Brooks (September 22, 1850 - ?) was a farmer and state legislator in Mississippi.
+Frank P. Brooks (September 22, 1850 – ?) was an American farmer and state legislator in Mississippi.
 He represented Sharkey County in the Mississippi House of Representatives from 1886 to 1888.

-He was born in Madison County, Mississippi He went to school in Vicksburg, Mississippi.
+Brooks was born in Madison County, Mississippi He went to school in Vicksburg, Mississippi.

 He was elected and re-elected to the Board of Supervisors but was asked to resign during his second term by a committee of whites.
 This occurred during a period of "disturbances" in the area of Deer Creek during which at least eight African Americans were killed.